Festival Program

 THROUGHOUT THE WEEKEND

 There are a number of activities going on that you can enjoy during the Midsummer Festival.
 Among them are two almost full days of live music with the a number of individual artists, groups and choirs.
 There will be performances by the Scandinavian Dancers and the Vikings in the Viking Village, including songs, games and a real Viking raid – beware of the Norse!
 At the Midsummer Marketplace, you find over 50 vendors with shopping kiosks with lots of exciting products and crafts.
-There will be cultural displays, kids’ activities, a troll forest, carnival games and a vintage Volvo car show by the Volvo Club of B.C.
+There will be cultural displays, kids’ activities, a troll forest and carnival games.

 For the Midsummer beginner – there are two very popular events during the festival that you may not want to miss!
 The raising of the Midsummer Pole with dance around takes place on Saturday afternoon.
 The popular and crazy Finnish wife carrying contest takes place on Sunday.